vanti-dev/sc-bos/docs/design/config.md

 was effectively scp'd to the servers and loaded on boot.
 Now a restart of the node process is needed to apply config updates.

+### Cloud edge gateways (Kahu gateway)

+Moving outside of direct sc lineage, we also have cloud edge gateways, appliances that live inside a building with the goal of connecting it to a cloud service.
+The config for this system is split into different categories.

+Static config, config that is unlikely to change over time, lives on disk in json files and covers config like hosted web server port number, or which folders to host http static content from.
+This config can only be edited via these files and the process needs restarting for changes to be applied.
+These config files are typically deployed using tools like Ansible and the source of truth stored in a git repo.

+Dynamic config describes the processes domain, which desks are configured, what are their addresses, bus ids, etc. This config is stored in the cloud and pulled onto the device using cloud apis.
+The config is editable via cloud hosted admin pages which sync the config in 'real time' back to the gateway.
+The gateway is capable of applying these changes without a restart.
+There is no mechanism for local editing of this config.

+Credential config is stored locally in files on the gateway and can be edited via the embedded admin pages hosted by the gateway.
+These credentials can be updated while the gateway is running.
+The config on disk on the device is the only location where this config is stored, if you lose this information then it is lost.
+Only credentials are stored here so losing them means regenerating new credentials and applying them to the gateway.

+A consequence of this type of application is that a cloud connection is required for the appliance to function, so you may as well use that connection for as much config as you can.
+A huge benefit is that this allows you to put config into one and only one location, static config is always on disk, dynamic config is always in the cloud.
+This bypasses any conflict resolution issues and simplified the process.

 ## Bag of ideas

 Supporting both tool and manual config generation could be pushed onto the tool to support.
 While we also want to